kawgh1/react-performance/README.md

 -   ## Dont optimize your code until you've actually measured it's performance otherwise you're shooting in the dark
     -   Not all optimizations improve load speed
+    -   Some optimizations can actually make loading slower and/or add more code complexity than an insignificant improvement is worth
 -   ## Code Splitting and Chunking / Bundling

     -   When we load the homepage, we don't want to load every page, every resource.
 We just want to load what the homepage requires to display.